When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Results and Discussion

-For the purposes of the results in Figure \ref{fig:F7}(a) we work with rejection sampling from within the approximate 95\% confidence set and acknowledge that other approaches for generating parameter samples are possible.
-For example, we could use uniformly randomly sampled parameters and accept each proposal with probability $\exp\left[ \bar{\ell}^c (\vec{\theta}^* \; | \; \mathbf{N}(t))\right]$ before using those accepted parameters to construct a prediction interval.
-Additional software available on GitHub implements this approach and shows that the resulting prediction intervals are very similar for the problems that we consider here.
-Another approach would be to implement Laplace's approximation and draw samples from an associated multivariate Gaussian distribution~\citep{Simpson2025}.
-Other approaches are to sample parameter values from a uniform discretisation of the parameter space within the approximate 95\% confidence set or to sample regions of the parameter space where $\bar{\ell}^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t)) = \bar{\ell}^{*}$~\cite{Simpson2023ProfileWise}.
-The open access software on GitHub enables us to compare prediction intervals generated using simple rejection sampling with those generated by accepting proposals with probability $\exp\left[ \bar{\ell}^{\,c} (\vec{\theta}^* \; | \; \mathbf{N}(t))\right]$ and we find minimal practical differences for the problems that we consider.
+For Figure \ref{fig:F7}(a), we use rejection sampling from the approximate 95\% confidence set, although other sampling strategies are possible.
+For example, one could sample parameters uniformly and accept each proposal with probability $\exp[\bar{\ell}^{\textrm{\,c}}(\vec{\theta}^*\mid\mathbf{N}(t))]$ before constructing the prediction interval.
+Additional software available on GitHub implements this approach and gives very similar prediction intervals for the examples considered here.
+Other alternatives include using Laplace's approximation to sample from an associated multivariate Gaussian distribution~\cite{Simpson2025}, sampling parameter values from a uniform discretization within the 95\% confidence set, or sampling along the threshold contour where $\bar{\ell}^{\textrm{\,c}}(\vec{\theta}\mid\mathbf{N}(t))=\bar{\ell}^{*}$.
+For the present problems, these alternatives lead to minimal practical differences.

+To make likelihood-based predictions for trajectory data, we again draw $S=500$ samples of $\vec{\theta}$ using rejection sampling.
+For each sample, we solve Equations \eqref{eq:1DN}--\eqref{eq:1DP} to obtain probability density functions $P_s(x,t)$, for $s=1,\ldots,S$.
+For the $s$th PDF, we construct the associated CDF,